SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-2-code-changes.markdown

-                Here we have changed the constructor for the animation to expect a texture (our spritesheet), we then have some overloads for the constructor to make our life easier when creating Sprites (with or without animation, see the updates to the game class).&nbsp; They all call a finalisation function to generate the frames for the spritesheet.&nbsp; As stated before if the sprite has only 1 image in the texture, it is just an animation of 1 frame, this enables us to use the same logic regardless of how many frames a spritesheet has.
+                Here we have changed the constructor for the animation to expect a texture (our spritesheet), we then have some overloads for the constructor to make our life easier when creating Sprites (with or without animation, see the updates to the game class).
+They all call a finalisation function to generate the frames for the spritesheet.
+As stated before if the sprite has only 1 image in the texture, it is just an animation of 1 frame, this enables us to use the same logic regardless of how many frames a spritesheet has.

-                This way of making everything act the same (with a few key differences) is a core principle when programming in C#, be sure to read the sections in the programming guide on inheritance and object oriented design, else you will end up writing three (or more) times the code you actually need.&nbsp; It comes down to this, if you have to handle Oranges, Pears, Apples and Bananas in your application, you could write separate code for each.&nbsp; However since they are all fruit, you could write all the functionality for handling fruit, have each of the items inherit from the fruit class and then just extend for each type of fruit where you need to.&nbsp; A very basic example but something worth keeping in mind.
+                This way of making everything act the same (with a few key differences) is a core principle when programming in C#, be sure to read the sections in the programming guide on inheritance and object oriented design, else you will end up writing three (or more) times the code you actually need.
+It comes down to this, if you have to handle Oranges, Pears, Apples and Bananas in your application, you could write separate code for each.
+However since they are all fruit, you could write all the functionality for handling fruit, have each of the items inherit from the fruit class and then just extend for each type of fruit where you need to.
+A very basic example but something worth keeping in mind.

-                In the GenerateFrames function, we interrogate the image provided, divide the width of the image by the amount of Frames you created the animated sprite with, which gives you the frame width.&nbsp; then it constructs rectangles around of each frame using these values.&nbsp; These rectangles become the portions of the spritesheet for each frame.
+                In the GenerateFrames function, we interrogate the image provided, divide the width of the image by the amount of Frames you created the animated sprite with, which gives you the frame width.  then it constructs rectangles around of each frame using these values.
+These rectangles become the portions of the spritesheet for each frame.

-                Now this code expects each frame of the animation to be completely horizontal (in line with each other), it does not let you have multiple lines of images.&nbsp; However the code in XX’s tutorial does do this, so you can adopt this method if you need it.
+                Now this code expects each frame of the animation to be completely horizontal (in line with each other), it does not let you have multiple lines of images.
+However the code in XX’s tutorial does do this, so you can adopt this method if you need it.

-                The last change to the animation class is the adoption of the code to draw the sprite to the screen.&nbsp; I moved it here for simplicity, the class had better access to most of the parameters required by the Spritebatch/Draw function. (check the help for more information on the Spritebatch class)
+                The last change to the animation class is the adoption of the code to draw the sprite to the screen.
+I moved it here for simplicity, the class had better access to most of the parameters required by the Spritebatch/Draw function. (check the help for more information on the Spritebatch class)

-                &nbsp;